-Andrea joined the Floor Covering Industry Foundation in October of 2016 as Executive Director and oversees grant programs, donor engagement, fund development, strategic marketing, and board relations.
+Andrea joined the Floor Covering Industry Foundation in 2016 as Executive Director and oversees grant programs, donor engagement, fund development, strategic marketing, and board relations.

 Previously, she had a 12-year career at United Way of Northwest Georgia where she expanded the organization's capacity by developing new philanthropic programs and volunteer initiatives.
 As the Director of Donor Engagement & Strategy, she headed up strategic marketing, donor relations, and leadership of marketing and fundraising staff and volunteers.
 She led the organization to reach $4M in annual contributions through payroll campaigns, major gifts, and corporate investments.
 In addition, her roles have included writing and implementing marketing plans, speech writing, donor database management, and design of printed, electronic, and social media, and corporate event planning.
 She has led sessions at United Way and Points of Light national conferences, as well as spoke to numerous local school groups about careers in non-profit organizations.

 Blackbourn values continuing education and inspiring the next generation of non-profit professionals.
 She is a graduate of the Greater Dalton Chamber of Commerce's Emerging Leaders Institute, Leadership Dalton-Whitfield, and Shaw Industries' Leaders for Life training program.
 She is a volunteer with Girl Scouts of Greater Atlanta, has taught Junior Achievement, and served on the board of the Lakeshore Community Garden.
 In addition, Blackbourn was recognized as one of the 20 under 40 by Dalton Magazine and by Floor Covering News in 2019 as one of Ten People Making a Difference.
 She served on the Dalton State College Wright School of Business Advisory Council during their initial AACSB accreditation.
 She is a founding member and currently serves on the Steering Committee of Kennesaw State University's OWL (Outstanding Women Leaders) Circle.
 Blackbourn has a B.S in Marketing Systems from Dalton State College, where she was named Outstanding Marketing Student, and a Master’s of Business Administration from Kennesaw State University.
 A native resident of Rocky Face, Georgia, she lives with her two daughters and her husband, Dr. Forrest Blackburn, who is an Assistant Professor of Spanish and Coordinator of the Honors Program at Dalton State College.
 They are members of Dalton First United Methodist Church.